giddie/qt-cmake-template/README.md

 DESCRIPTION
 ==========

-This is a simple template that I put together in order to make it easy to develop small cross-platform tools written in Qt/C++.
-It uses CMake, and forms a nice, solid base on which to get started.
+This is a template that I created to simplify the development of cross-platform tools written in Qt/C++.
+It uses CMake, and forms a nice, solid base on which to get started with a project, so that you don't need to worry about setting up the build system, installers, etc...

+I have put a lot of meticulous work into creating this template.
+This was not thrown together quickly; it is carefully thought through in every aspect, in keeping with my often-somewhat-pedantic nature.
+The licence for the template itself is ISC.
+Essentially, do what you like with it.
+I hope you find it useful.

 * A basic example application is included.